kennedymindeman/data_structures/readme.md

 ## Purpose

-This library is meant to be an exercise in familiarizing myself with the underlying implementation of common datatypes
+This library is meant to be an exercise in familiarizing myself with the underlying implementation of common data structures

 ## included datatypes